 No, really, that’s it.
 Along the way, our hero witnesses a criminal’s final moments, goes to jail, befriends a young widow, and finds a winning lottery ticket, but he never speaks a word.
 Iragashi is shellshocked, you see, struggling to readapt his values to a difficult new reality.
 Like 2009’s Up in the Air (another brilliant comedy), Tanaka’s film criticises how the modern work culture has come to define our sense of worth.
 However, instead of lashing out at our corporate overlords, The Blessing Bell does so by embracing its characters’ humanity in such a charming and profound manner that we can’t help but want to protect it.
 I feel I wouldn’t be doing my job if I didn’t encourage you to seek this movie out immediately (or if I didn’t conclude with this lame play on words).

 Rebuild 2 (2011)

 The balance between expansion and protection is a tricky one, especially at the beginning of the game.
 As you send your loyal townspeople on scouting missions, scavenging runs, and zombie hunts, you’ll likely think to yourself, “Just one more turn!
-Just one more turn!” until you realise you’ve had twenty one-more-turns and an hour has gone by.
+Just one more turn!” until you realise you’ve had nineteen one-more-turns and an hour has gone by.
 Why do you think it took me a full afternoon to write little over two hundred words?
-In the spirit of these Labor Day recommendations, I invite you to try Rebuild 2 at the office, and, when your boss blocks Internet access for the entire department owing to low productivity, you can thank Idiomanic.
+In the spirit of these Labor Day recommendations, I invite you to try Rebuild 2 at the office, and you can thank me when your boss blocks Internet access for the entire department owing to low productivity!